 Analytical Subprogram: Applied Field Courses

 Students complete four applied field courses (12 s.h.) numbered ECON:3325–ECON:4700, excluding ECON:3870 Federal Reserve Challenge and ECON:4050 Readings and Independent Study in Economics.
-At least two of the four courses must be numbered 4000–4700.
-Two of the applied field courses must be taken at the University of Iowa.
+At least two of the four courses must be numbered 4000–4700 and at least two of the applied field courses must be taken at the University of Iowa.
 Students are not guaranteed specific applied field courses.
 The availability of courses may be subject to prerequisites or restrictions.

 Honors in the Major

 Students begin by completing BUS:1999 Introduction to Research in Business at least three semesters prior to graduation.
 This course introduces students to research in the college and provides an opportunity to develop thesis questions and meet Tippie College of Business faculty members engaged in research.
-They also must complete ECON:3100 Intermediate Microeconomics (no subprogram) or ECON:3125 Intermediate Microeconomics: Advanced (analytical subprogram), ECON:3150 Intermediate Macroeconomics, and ECON:3300 Introduction to Econometrics (no subprogram) or ECON:4800 Econometric Analysis (analytical subprogram) before commencing thesis work.
+They must also complete ECON:3100 Intermediate Microeconomics (no subprogram) or ECON:3125 Intermediate Microeconomics: Advanced (analytical subprogram), ECON:3150 Intermediate Macroeconomics, and ECON:3300 Introduction to Econometrics: Causal Inference With Data (no subprogram) or ECON:4800 Econometric Analysis: Advanced Causal Inference With Data (analytical subprogram) before commencing thesis work.

 After identifying a faculty member to advise them on their thesis and completing the coursework listed, students register for ECON:4999 Honors Thesis in Economics for two semesters while they complete their research and write their thesis.
 In the second semester of their thesis, students present their research in a poster format at the Undergraduate Research Festival.